Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 You can configure the used interface in the *Configuration* subsection.
 First choose the interface you want to configure (An USB Ethernet dongle will show up as ``ethX``, the Ethernet Extension as ``tfX`` and a USB WIFI dongle as ``wlanX`` (X is a number).
-Dependend on the choosen interface you will get other configuration options:
+Dependent on the choosen interface you will get other configuration options:

 **Configure an Ethernet Interface**

-TODO Screenshot Ethernet Interface

-After selecting a Ethernet interface, choose between DHCP or static IP configuration and press the *Connect* button.
+After selecting an Ethernet interface, choose between DHCP or static IP configuration and press the *Connect* button.

 **Configure a WIFI Interface**

-TODO Screenshot WIFI before scanning

-After selecting a WIFI interface press the *Scan* button to scan for accesspoints.
+After selecting a WIFI interface press the *Scan* button to scan for access points.
 It will take some time to get the scan results.

-TODO Screenshot WIFI after scanning (with secret key etc).

 Select the desired access point and enter the secret and choose between DHCP or static IP address.
 After that press *Connect*.